 - Fossil fuels, which come from organic decomposition.
 The organic decomposed were, to a large extent, plants that carried out photosynthesis.

-- Hydraulic energy, which uses the potential energy of water.
+- Hydropower, which uses the potential energy of water.
 If solar radiation would not be possible the water cycle.

 - The energy from biomass, which once again is the fruit of the photosynthesis of plants.